-- Collateralised Stablecoins are deposit takers and that is a magnet for scammers and needs regulatory oversight.
+- Collateralised Stablecoins are deposit takers.
+That is a magnet for scammers and needs regulatory oversight.

-- Stablecoins can facilitate the on/off ramps from/to Fiat/Crypto and that is a magnet for money launderers and needs regulatory oversight.
+- Stablecoins can facilitate the on/off ramps from/to Fiat/Crypto.
+That is a magnet for money launderers and needs regulatory oversight.

 One question is – which regulator?
 A Stablecoin is currency and needs regulator who has oversight of currencies.
 For example, in the USA this is NOT the SEC which is taking action on other Tokens but does not have regulatory oversight of currencies.

 Another question is – which jurisdiction?
 A Stablecoin is naturally global and not tied to any single currency.
 It maybe perceived as a threat to agencies that manage domestic Fiat currencies.This is where Switzerland is interesting for two reasons:

 - FINMA (Swiss financial regulator), regulates Tokens depending on their use case.
 They define 3 (Payment, Utility, Asset).
 So there is a regulatory framework specific to payments.